 Respite placements are provided to give parents a break or offer additional support if they do not have their own support network.
-In addition, respite is also offered to our own foster carers.
+In addition, respite is also offered to our own foster carers and is available in order to support placement demands and needs.